-With support of KTT, Durvuljin soum is implementing a Sustainable Development Plan (2017-2025) which is considered as the first soum of Zavkhan province that endorsed its long-term development policy.
-KTT provides necessary support to implement this plan.
-Plan consists of three main priorities; Economic, Social and Environmental sustainability
+With financial support of KTT, Durvuljin soum has developed its Sustainable Development Plan (2017-2025).
+Thus, it is the first soum of Zavkhan province that has endorsed its long-term sustainable development policy.
+KTT provides all the support needed to implement this plan.
+Three main priorities were outlined in the Plan: economic, social and environmental sustainability.

 Community benefits from wild sea-buckthorn harvesting

-To promote alternative income generation for locals, KTT established a Sea-buckthorn processing factory based in Durvuljin soum in 2018.
-The factory has started selling its primary products on local market.
-The communities are involved in the business development by supplying berries while preserving the natural forest of Sea-buckthorn grown along the river Zavkhan.
+In order to promote alternative income generation for locals in addition to traditional livestock breeding, KTT established a Sea-buckthorn processing plant in Durvuljin soum in 2018.
+“Khomyn Talyn Chatsargana” Co.,Ltd which runs the plant has started selling buckthorn berry juice, buckthorn oil and other products at the local market.
+The communities and local people are involved in the business development by selling the berries they harvested, to the plant, in this way increasing their household income while preserving the natural forest of Sea-buckthorn growing along the river Zavkhan.

 Yearling camel wool export to France

-Summer school has long been an awaited popular event for children in Khomyn Tal., The event has been annually organized involving local children and members of eco-clubs.
-During the summer gathering, kids have lessons, games and other entertainments.
-The main purpose of this event is to prepare new generations with proper environmental education needed to live in harmony with nature.
+Summer school has long been an awaited popular event for children in Khomyn Tal.
+The event has been organized annually for local children and members of eco-clubs.
+During the summer gathering, children enjoy classes about wildlife and nature, play games and enjoy the company of each other.
+The purpose of this event is to contribute to raising an environmentally-friendly generation of local people.

 A Mobile library has been operating since 2018 upon KTT initiative.
-Ten boxes of books, promotional and educational publications are compiled and rotated among the households.
+Ten boxes of books have been compiled and rotated among the households to promote reading and access to information.
+Herders’ suggestions to include publications on health, nomadic livestock breeding, traditional conservation practices, household enterprise, small and medium enterprise, and fiction have been taken into consideration.
 The residents can also order books which can be put into the boxes for communal use.
-In 2019, 88 persons of 24 families used the mobile libraries.